turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 * `dotenv`, `web3`, `@truffle/contract`, `@truffle/hdwallet-provider`, `rimble-ui` and `react-dom-router` (instructions to install these will be added later)

 ## Initializing the working directory
-Our application is a website whose client side is made using **ReactJS** and for developing our smart-contracts on the **Avalanche** network we will be using **Trufflesuite**, which would help us in compiling and deploying contracts to the network.
-Therefore, we need to setup our working directory according to ReactJS and Trufflesuite, for making our development process smooth.
+Our application is a website whose client-side is made using **ReactJS** and for developing our smart contracts on the **Avalanche** network we will be using **Trufflesuite**, which would help us in compiling and deploying contracts to the network.
+Therefore, we need to set up our working directory according to ReactJS and Trufflesuite, for making our development process smooth.

 Open the terminal and navigate to the directory where you intend to create your application.
 ```bash